tmatos666/Vert.x-Web-Examples/README.md

  9 - VertxMultipleDatainJsonObject: Creates an JsonObject with multiple java objects and loads it in the index page apon an onload event

- 10 - VertxUploadFiles: Upload and save file (or image).
+ 10 - VertxUploadFiles: Upload and save file (or image) in a specific location.
 This file will be renamed automatically.